nikita-volkov/lawful-conversions/README.md

 # Summary

-Lawful typeclasses capturing three main patterns of bidirectional mapping.
-The typeclasses form a layered hierarchy with ascending strictness of laws:
+Lawful typeclasses capturing three patterns of bidirectional mapping and forming a layered hierarchy with an ascending strictness of laws.

-1. `IsSome`: Smart constructor pattern
+1. `IsSome`: Smart constructor

 2. `IsMany`: Lossy conversion

-3. `Is`: Isomorphism (lossless conversion)
+3. `Is`: Isomorphism or lossless conversion

 # The conversion problem

 Have you ever looked for a `toString` function?
-How often do you import `Data.Text.Lazy` only to call its `Data.Text.Lazy.fromStrict`?
-How about importing `Data.ByteString.Builder` only to call its `Data.ByteString.Builder.toLazyByteString` and then importing `Data.ByteString.Lazy` only to call its `Data.ByteString.Lazy.toStrict`?
+How often do you import `Data.Text.Lazy` only to call its `fromStrict`?
+How about importing `Data.ByteString.Builder` only to call its `toLazyByteString` and then importing `Data.ByteString.Lazy` only to call its `toStrict`?

 Those all are instances of one pattern.
-They are conversions between representations of the same information.
+They are conversions between different representations of the same information.
 Codebases that don't attempt to abstract over this pattern tend to be sprawling with this type of boilerplate.
 It's noise to the codereader, it's a burden to the